theheroesofolympus/theheroesofolympus.github.io/README.md

-# KMIT Student Blog website demo
+# KMIT Student Blog website

 A place for students to share their experiences and ideas.